b0bh00d/Newsroom/README.md

 ### Transmission

 Transmission is a torrent client which usually runs under Linux.
-A Reporter is available to for monitoring the state of torrents currently queued in a Transmission instance:
+A Reporter is available for monitoring the state of torrents currently queued in a Transmission instance.

-The outermost ellipse indicates the total amount of the torrent that has been downloaded.
+In the image below, the outermost ellipse indicates the total amount of the torrent that has been downloaded.
 Subsequence inner ellipses indicate the sharing ratio of the torrent.
 Each concentric inner ellipse represents a sharing ratio of 1.0 (100%):

 ![snap8](https://cloud.githubusercontent.com/assets/4536448/23097786/d5f7e85c-f5fa-11e6-892e-db6b43d7b115.png)